ramonfernandes/poll-poc/README.md

 - [ ] Create Sender and Receiver beans
 - [ ] Create message implementation
 - [ ] Create consumer implementation
+- [ ] Add UnitTest and any other, is seems necessary.